XenitAB/xenitab.github.io/docs/xks/operator-guide/kubernetes/aks.md

 ## AKS resources

-To get a quick overview of what is happening in AKS you can look at it's [changelog](https://github.com/Azure/AKS/releases).
+To get a quick overview of what is happening in AKS you can look at its [changelog](https://github.com/Azure/AKS/releases).